 This sounds like a similar oracle to the one from P2IS, so maybe it’s not important in this game?
 Katsuya reminds us that the Grand Cross already happened (remember, it’s two weeks later than it was in P2IS), and Ulala adds that nothing supernatural happened in response.
 At this point, Maya starts having chest pains, and Ulala explains that after she met “Déjà Vu Boy,” a bruise appeared on her stomach, ala her killing wound from the other universe.

 We eventually came to the sanitarium director’s office, but let’s set aside the plot for a minute, because we got our asses kicked and didn’t go back for a stretch.
 Just spare everyone the trouble, there.
-We went off to grind for a while, which was tricky, because Katsuya and to a lesser extent Ulala were both pretty vulnerable, with low HP and shitty weaknesses on their default Personas (although Katsuya’s persona was strong against the area boss).
+We went off to grind for a while, which was tricky, because Katsuya and to a lesser extent Ulala were both had poor defence, with low HP and shitty weaknesses on their default Personas (although Katsuya’s persona was strong against the area boss).
 Katsuya as a character also has an extreme bias towards his Strength stat, a stat Kyle and I barely ever use, because regular attacks are garbage.
 Even his regular attacks are garbage, which just underline our open despise.
 Still, a few level ups were all that we needed to defeat the boss, so let’s catch you up to speed on the plot here.

 The ex-King Leo was shaving when we arrived, a Hellhound at his feet, strongly implying that he was, in fact, Joker.
 Though how he got out of the sanitarium to commit his murders, who could say?
 Even if he can teleport in this universe, that doesn’t explain the guards not doing a bed check!
-Personally, I wasn’t buying that Sudou was Joker at the time, but the game carries on as though it was a 100% confirmed fact from this point on (because it’s supposed to be), and I see no reason to complicate the writeup with my ongoing confusion.
+Personally, I wasn’t buying that Sudou was Joker at the time, but the game carries on as though it was a 100% confirmed fact from this point on (because it’s supposed to be), and I see no reason to complicate the write-up with my ongoing confusion.
 Sudou wants to talk about the “Other Side” (the Innocent Sin universe), which he remembers, but Katsuya brings up the subject of more “Joker killings” that took place ten years ago.
-Sudou confirms that he was responsible for those as well, saying “They said they needed a sacrifice.”
+Sudou confirms that he was responsible for those as well, saying: “They said they needed a sacrifice.”
 No one even asks who he means!
 Baofu asks how he got all this demonic power in prison, and Sudou puts it down to “Kotodama,” though he refuses to explain this one.

 At this point, the phone begins to ring, and Sudou says it’s someone outside, having presumably picked up a previous call from the same caller.
 Baofu goes to look and sees three members of the Taiwanese mafia, and abruptly rushes out, having seemingly recognized a figure the game calls “Man with Scar.”
 The remaining three party members stay with the murderer, who begins to rant that the “Other Side” is the “real” universe, and gets frustrated when Maya doesn’t know what he’s talking about.
 He sics the Hellhound on us, and says that if we survive, we should meet him at the “Sky Museum,” this game’s translation of the Aerospace Museum from Innocent Sin, where Sudou was killed in that universe (well, basically).
 He teleported off, finally confirming that he can do that.